Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 This process has taken 7 months to file a claim with the manufacturer & get to the settlement letter stage.
 I don't want to wait another week in getting our home repaired.
 The siding has fallen from the home and there is mildew on the siding, etc. They have photos of everything.
 Please help.

-LP Siding Company Profile
+LP Siding Company Information

 - Company Name: